A good holiday songbook should have tunes from A Charlie Brown Christmas.

 She asked them to write down feelings that swirl around the holidays.
 Charlie Brown’s central conflict is that he can’t figure this out.
 The dancers wrote: “I wish I were closer to my family,” “curling up on the couch and smelling the Christmas cookies my mom is making and wishing for that innocence and lack of responsibility that came with childhood.”

 “A lot of nostalgia,” Liebhard notes.
-“The season asks for so much human connection, so it causes a multitude of feelings.”
-St. Paul native Charles Schulz somehow made Charlie Brown’s ever-suffered melancholy identifiably Minnesotan.
-(Maybe something about those flat backgrounds, or the muffled scorn in “Good grief.”)
+“The season asks for so much human connection.”
+St. Paul native Charles Schulz somehow made Charlie Brown’s melancholy identifiably Minnesotan.
+(Maybe something about the muffled scorn in “Good grief.”)
 The kismet of staging this reckoning in Schulz’ hometown is not lost on Liebhard; she marvels at it.

 Local jazz quartet GST plays the soundtrack’s eight major songs chronologically, in time to projections of the cartoon.
 Lines read aloud—by Liebhard’s musician husband as well as by the 10-year-old daughter of GST’s guitarist—will remind audiences of the surprisingly mature storyline.
 But it’s really about the way movements—half choreographed, half improvised—capture Guaraldi’s enduring music, Charlie Brown.